firatcanbekar/sophos-edr-lab/README.md

 6. **Logs reveal what policies actually do — not just what they're configured to do.**
    Skype appearing as the top blocked site under "Streaming Media" was unexpected.
 A policy review would need to address that.
 Logs are where theory meets reality.

+*This lab reflects a mindset of continuous learning and practical validation, not production deployment experience.
+Every finding was evidence-based — no task was marked complete without a verifiable result in Sophos Central.*

 ---